MaikHermens/opentelemetry-json-http/src/README.md

-# ActivityJsonMapper - OpenTelemetry Activity to OTLP JSON Mapper
+# Dotnet Opentelemetry Exporter using the HTTP JSON format

 This project provides a mapper to convert .NET `Activity` objects to OTLP (OpenTelemetry Protocol) JSON format for HTTP export.
+This will allow you to send telemetry data to backends that only support OTLP over HTTP in JSON format without protobuf.

 ## Features